dadan-io/react-sdk-sample/README.md

 import { RecordVideoButton } from "react-dadan-extension";
 ```

-In App.js copy & paste the following
+In App.js we add the following

 ```jsx
 function App() {